Strawberry soup, easily made with pureed strawberries, cinnamon, clove spices and yogurt. Serve chilled for any fancy luncheon or Mother’s Day.

 This soup is easy to bring together and the taste is truly irresistible and refreshing.
 Believe it or not, thanks to the hint of cinnamon and cloves, you might even call this a warm weather “comfort” soup.

-- Combine the apple juice, ¾ cup water, sugar, cinnamon and cloves in a small saucepan.
+- Combine 1 cup apple juice, ¾ cup water, ⅔ cup sugar, ½ teaspoon cinnamon and ⅛ teaspoon cloves in a small saucepan.
 Bring to a boil over medium heat and stir occasionally until sugar is dissolved.
 Remove from the heat and let cool.

-- Place the strawberries and remaining ¼ cup water in a blender and process until smooth.
+- Place 2 cups strawberries and remaining ¼ cup water in a blender and process until smooth.

 - Pour strawberries into a large bowl.
-Add the yogurt and cooled juice and spice mixture.
+Add 2 cups yogurt and cooled juice and spice mixture.
 Stir well to combine.
 Chill for at least one hour before serving.

 - Pour into soup or dessert bowls and garnish with strawberry slices and a small dollop of sour cream, if desired.